Helowld/Hello-World/README.md

 # Hello-World
-An attempt to create Hello-World program in all available programming languages
+An attempt to create Hello-World program in all available programming languages, and extra info and fun fact about them

-## What you will gain by contributing here?

-- How to contribute to open source
-- Version Control
-- Overall, a great learning experience for y'all!

 ## How to contribute?